adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 This leads to a question of learning to classify this simpler representation directly instead of semantic segmentation.

-#### D. Recovering individual objects: Pixel-wise Semantic segmentationproduces regions of same object and hence does notprovide individual objects in a segment.
+#### D. Recovering individual objects
+Pixel-wise Semantic segmentationproduces regions of same object and hence does notprovide individual objects in a segment.

 This might be neededfor tracking applications which tend to track objects likepedestrians individually.